Opentact API Reference Sheet

 Phone numbers are always specified in e164 format.
 For example,

-If the country calling code needs to be represented in the API, the field name will always be country_calling_code
+If the country calling code needs to be represented in the API, the field name will always be country_calling_code.
+If representing the actual country via its alpha 2 representation, country_code will be used.

 Ex: {"country_calling_code": "1", "country_code": "US"}